DBeaulne/InStock-MCSD/README.md

 - Created a reusable component for inventory form.
 - Added to the Add Inventory Item component.
 - Passed an onClick prop to the button component.

+## feature/ Add Warehouse component

+- created AddWarehouse component
+- create structure for the component to match the mockup
+- import Input component
+- style component for all break points
+- added validation for email and phone number
+- corrected styling for header
+- debugged errant warehouse posting to db after cancel